AHRC White Rose College of the Arts and Humanities (WRoCAH) Open Competition Studentships

-All students are are eligible to receive a full award, to include fees and a stipend at the standard UKRI Home level.
-Guidance on student status and residency can be found in the UKRI Training Grant Guidance (Annex B).
+All students are eligible to receive a full award, to include fees and a stipend at the standard UKRI Home level.
+Applicants liable for international fees will have the difference between the home and international fee rate met by their University.

 By the time you start your PhD study, you should have:

 - a first or 2:1 honours degree or equivalent